cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 For context, Bitcoin at age 4yrs (first halving), had settled a total transaction value of $10.83Bil in USD value via the transfer of 1.17Bil BTC.

-It is worth highlighting some differences in market and coin holding behaviour between Bitcoin and Decred users.
+It is worth highlighting some differences in market and coin holding behaviour between Bitcoin and Decred users to detail these observations.
-- Bitcoin pricing and first exchanges became reliably active in 2010-11 before which BTC carried no value.
+- Bitcoin pricing and first exchanges became reliably active in 2010-11 before which BTC had no market value.
 Decred launched into a 2016 market into almost immediate exchange listings to facilitate price discovery.
-- For Bitcoin, coins held as a store of value or inflation hedge are often held in cold storage for months to years without transacting.
+- For Bitcoin, coins held as a store of value or inflation hedge are often held in cold storage for months to years without transacting, leaving only the withdrawal transaction signature on-chain.
 Conversely, DCR held by long term holders is in constant on-chain circulation for participation in the PoS ticket system.
 - Bitcoin has historically acted as the reserve asset for the cryptocurrency market which increases coin velocity.

-Thus, it is reasonable to expect Bitcoin to have settled a higher number of coins (low early price) for a smaller USD value, given DCR was priced between $0.49 and $2.69 during first month and has consistent on-chain flows in PoS tickets.
-It suggests that holding DCR as a long term speculative investment or store of value, dominated by ticket participation, is the primary use case of DCR to date.
+Thus, it is reasonable to expect Bitcoin to have settled a higher number of coins (low early price) for a similar aggregate USD value.
+This data suggests that holding DCR as a long term speculative investment or store of value is the primary use case of DCR to date.

 ![user_settled.png](images/user_settled.png)